-The Indian Air Force asked Netflix to withdraw scenes from a film on Wednesday in which a veteran Bollywood actor wearing a military uniform uses offensive language, in the latest controversy for the streaming platform in the country.
+The asked to withdraw scenes from a film on Wednesday in which a veteran actor wearing a military uniform uses offensive language, in the latest controversy for the streaming platform in the country.

 Kapoor tweeted a trailer for the film in which he appears bedraggled in a uniform and swears at Kashyap.

-On its official Twitter account, the Indian Air Force (IAF) responded: “The IAF uniform in this video is inaccurately donned and the language used is inappropriate.
+On its official Twitter account, the (IAF) responded: “The IAF uniform in this video is inaccurately donned and the language used is inappropriate.
 This does not conform to the behavioural norms of those in the Armed Forces of India.
 The related scenes need to be withdrawn.”

 A scene from Netflix series A Suitable Boy